allenporter/k8s-gitops/services/base/external-dns/README.md

     thebends.org/prod-namespace: ""
 ```

+## Secret Configuration

-The external-dns chart creates a secrete key that needs a one time registration with the DNS server.
-You can
+external-dns requires a key shared with the DNS server. set the key for external-dns with:
-list the keys with:

 ```
-$ kubectl get secret -n external-dns
-$ kubectl describe secret -n external-dns external-dns-dev-token-<xxx>
+$ kubectl create secret generic external-dns-key -n external-dns --from-literal="tsigSecret=MY-SECRET"
 ```